 At first sight, one could easily confuse a Dirty Banana Cocktail with a milkshake.
-But this luscious adult milkshake is much better than your regular milkshake.
+But this luscious adult version is much better.
 It's boozy, rich, creamy, and carries the delicious sweetness of a ripe banana.

 Ingredients for making a Dirty Banana cocktail

-Same as with the Dirty Horchata, it's the coffee liqueur and Rum that make this drink dirty.
-As usual, Kahlúa is the default choice for the coffee liqueur part.
 However, any other coffee liqueur works, too.
-Other excellent options are, for instance, Mr. Black cold brew liqueur or Patron's XO cafe.
+Other excellent options are, for instance, Tia Maria, Mr. Black cold brew liqueur, or Patron's XO cafe.

 - 1 Jigger